labrax/minimal-slurm/README.md

 ## Settings

-The file /doc/html/configurator.html can be used to set a configuration, check the bold names on the slurm configuration link above.
+The file /slurm/slurm-19.05.1-2/doc/html/configurator.html can be used to create the configuration file.
+If there is any issue setting it, check the bold names on the slurm configuration link above.
 The configuration for the default amount of memory per task needs to be defined manually (**DefMemPerCPU**), otherwise (value 0) it will use all the node memory.
 If using my sample slurm.conf, set the node name correctly in the beginning **SlurmctldHost=main-kek**.
 In the end fix the name and other settings as well:

 **NodeName**=main-kek **CPUs**=4 **RealMemory**=15500 **Sockets**=4 **CoresPerSocket**=1 **ThreadsPerCore**=1 State=UNKNOWN
 PartitionName=showtime Nodes=**main-kek** Default=YES MaxTime=INFINITE State=UP

-Mode the files slurm.conf and cgroup.conf to /usr/local/etc/slurm.conf and /usr/local/etc/cgroup.conf
+Move the files slurm.conf and cgroup.conf to /usr/local/etc/slurm.conf and /usr/local/etc/cgroup.conf

 ## Auto-startup